xcube-dev/xcube/docs/source/opener_parameters_api.md

   1. Every dataset which an opener provides can support a different set of opener parameters.

   2. The schema does not allow the representation of interdependencies between values of opener parameters within a dataset.
-For instance, the following cannot be represented in an open parameters schema:
+For instance, the following interdependencies between two opener parameters *sensor_type* and *variables* would not be representable in an open parameters schema:

      *sensor_type*: A or B
      *variables*: [temperature, humidity] for sensor type A;
                   [temperature, pressure] for sensor type B

-To work around some of the restrictions of point (2) above, a dataset MAY be presented by the opener as multiple "virtual" datasets with difference parameter schemas.
-For instance, the hypothetical dataset described above could be offered not as a single dataset `envdata` but as two datasets `envdata:sensor-a` and `envdata:sensor-b`, with different sets of permitted variables.
+To work around some of the restrictions of point (2) above, a dataset MAY be presented by the opener as multiple "virtual" datasets with different parameter schemas.
+For instance, the hypothetical dataset described above could be offered not as a single dataset `envdata` but as two datasets `envdata:sensor-a` (with a fixed *sensor_type* of A) and `envdata:sensor-b`, (with a fixed *sensor_type* of B), offering different sets of permitted variables.

 Sometimes, the interdependencies between parameters are too complex to